dietmarkuehl/P3552-task/lazy.md

 In many cases the receiver can provide access to a scheduler via the environment query.
 An example where no scheduler is available is when starting a task on a [`counting_scope`](https://wg21.link/p3149).
-The scope doesn't know about any receivers and, thus, receiver doesn't support the `get_scheduler` query:
+The scope doesn't know about any schedulers and, thus, the receiver used by `counting_scope` when `connect`ing to a sender doesn't support the `get_scheduler` query, i.e., this example doesn't work:

     ex::spawn([]->ex::lazy<void> { co_await ex::just(); }(), token);

-Using `spawn()` with work is expected to be quite common, i.e., it isn't just a theoretical possibility.
-The approach used by [`unifex`](https://github.com/facebookexperimental/libunifex) is to fail compilation when trying to `connect` a `Task` with a receiver without a scheduler.
+Using `spawn()` with coroutines doing the actual work is expected to be quite common, i.e., it isn't just a theoretical possibility that `lazy` is used together with `counting_scope`.
+The approach used by [`unifex`](https://github.com/facebookexperimental/libunifex) is to fail compilation when trying to `connect` a `Task` to a receiver without a scheduler.
 The approach taken by [`stdexec`](https://github.com/NVIDIA/stdexec) is to keep executing inline in that case.
 Based on the experience that silently changing